Find Out What Kind of Wealth Manager Is Right for You

 - How Wealth Managers Differ from Money Managers

-- What Kinds of Fees Do Wealth Managers Charge?
+- What Kinds of Fees Do Money Managers Charge?

 - How Do I Find the Wealth Manager Who Is Best for My Situation?

-- The Most Critical Issue When Choosing a Wealth Manager
+- The Most Critical Issue When Choosing a Wealth Management Firm

-- Need More Help Choosing the Right Wealth Manager?
+- Need More Help Choosing the Right Wealth Advisor?

 How Is a Wealth Manager Different?

 ‘Financial advisor’ could be thought of as the catch-all umbrella term under which all the other terms rest, except for money managers, a much more narrowly defined skillset which we’ll discuss in a moment.

 All wealth managers are financial advisors, but not all financial advisors are wealth managers.
 They have two distinct differences.

 First, wealth managers (or wealth advisors – these terms are basically interchangeable) only work with high net worth and ultra-high net worth clients.
 This usually means a minimum amount of investable assets, such as $1 million, but minimums vary.